When to see it

-The role of Giselle provides a dancer with many technical and dramatic challenges, from the character’s early love to her poignant descent into madness and final gesture of forgiveness from beyond the grave.
+The role of Giselle provides a dancer with many technical and dramatic challenges, from the character’s early love to her poignant descent into madness and her final gesture of forgiveness from beyond the grave.
 The first act of the ballet is filled with historical detail and rustic colour.
 By contrast, the second act (known as the White Act) plunges the audience into an eerie moonlit forest haunted by the ethereal Wilis – vengeful spirits of young brides who died before their wedding day.
 With its combination of memorable story and exquisite choreography, Giselle is the perfect way to discover classical ballet.

 News and features